-Sometimes people get stuck in life and feel they are missing something, or not achieving their full potential.
-They may be having health, work or bereavement issues which are impacting on their relationships or wellbeing.
-Other life events, whether current or in the past, may be causing them to feel distressed, angry or confused.
+Sometimes we all get stuck in life and feel we are missing something, or not achieving our full potential.
+We might be going through health, work or bereavement issues which are impacting our relationships or wellbeing.
+Other life events, whether current or in the past, can cause us to feel distressed, angry or confused.

 Counselling can offer you a safe place to explore your feelings and concerns.
 People often report that counselling enables them to feel fully listened to and understood, sometimes for the first time in their lives.
 This often leads to a feeling of being accepted unconditionally, which helps people to develop increased confidence and self esteem.